tnn1t1s/deebo-prototype/README.md

 <details>
 <summary> Manual Configuration </summary>

-For manual setup, create a configuration file at your coding agent's specified location with the following content:
+After installing with deebo-setup, create a configuration file at your coding agent's specified location with the following content:

 ```json
 {